With the December holidays coming to an end, your primary school child will be going back to school in a weeks’ time.

-Part of getting your child’s stationery ready involves labeling them too.
+Part of getting your child’s stationery ready involves labelling them too.

 Don’t forget that there’s going to be other children in your child’s class and young children can get confused easily when they see similar stationary.
-To avoid your child’s books from getting mixed up with another’s, or their stationery from going missing, make it a point to write their names on them beforehand.
+To avoid your child’s books from getting mixed up with another’s, make it a point to write their names on them beforehand.

 If you find that too time-consuming, try using name stickers instead.
 We’re sure your child will be more than happy to help you out with those!